martinreynaert/clariah-plus-planning/data/treebank-combi.md

-# Parallel corpus mining
+# Exploiting UD treebanks for the extraction of word combination statistics

 ## Metadata

-* **Status:**  Proposed (NB: still has to be discussed with relevant researchers)
+* **Status:**  Proposed
 * **Type:** Specific
 * **Work Package**: WP3
-* **Research Coordinators:**  Time in Translation group
+* **Research Coordinators:**  INT Lexicographers
 * **Coordinators for CLARIAH:**  Jesse de Does, Vincent Vandeghinste
-* **Participating Institutes:** INT, UU
+* **Participating Institutes:** INT
-* **End-users**: Time in Translation group
+* **End-users**: INT Lexicographers; Lut Colman, Carole Tiberius
 * **Developers**: (Who is involved in implementing this use-case (if any)?
 Try to mention name, institute, role/responsibility)
 * **Interest Groups**: (a list of CLARIAH interest groups, such as Text and DevOps, for which this use case may be relevant.
 See the list of IG's at: https://github.com/clariah/ig/.
 * **Task IDs**: Wp3 search engine extensions: parallel corpora; treebanks

 ## Description

-Progress in studying verbal tense and aspect semantics can be made by applying quantitative corpus methods in the field of semantic micro-typology, in particular by exploiting the possibilities of translation corpora.

 ### What is the research about?

-Tense-aspect categories found across languages.
+Using dependency treebanks to study verbal-headed word combinations (cf. INT word combinations project)

 ### What problem is hindering the research?

-Absence of a flexible, open source and user-friendly environment to explore the corpus data.
+The scala of current corpus environments lacks a middle ground,  where the extremes are sketch engine/blacklab/CQP on the one hand (fast and easy search in large amounts of material, flexible possibilities for grouping and result display) and Gretel/PaQu (extensive search possibilities but not yet fast with large corpora) on the other hand.

 ### What is needed to do the research?

 We propose extensions to blacklab/blacklab-server/autosearch

-* to enable parallel concordancing
+* to enable fast retrieval by dependency relations
-* extraction of relevant statistics
+* extraction of relevant statistics by grouping on the relevant slots in the queries
-* upload of parallel data created by researchers into autosearch
+* upload of treebank data created by researchers into autosearch
 * exploitation of existing parallel corpora

 #### Data

-Parallel UD-enriched corpora (tagging, lemmatization, dependency syntax)

-* created by researchers
+* Existing UD treebanks
-* existing corpora (OPUS, etc)
+* UD-enriched version of OpenSONAR and other corpora

 #### Tools

 * extended version of blacklab/autosearch
-* Visualization and analysis tools developed by the Time in Translation group
+* UD pipeline for Dutch (to be determined by accuracy/usability)

 ### What software and services are involved?